didil/nginx-lb-updater/README.md

     }
 }
 ````
-You can see in example-nginx.conf an example of a root nginx config that works with this setup
+You can see an example of a root nginx config that works with this setup under nginx/nginx.conf

 3/ We issue an nginx hot reload command through